 Hosted and led by local resident, archaeologist and author Elena Sintes Olives, who has worked on many of the excavations

-|27 - April - 2020||£ 1085.00||Travel Info Book Now||booking-journey/#/start/MAT/27 April 2020/|
+|24 - April - 2023||£ 1125.00||Travel Info Book Now||booking-journey/#/start/MAT/24 April 2023/|

-Departing: 27th April 2020 at 06:35
+Departing: 24th April 2023 at 12:45

-Day 1: Fly from Gatwick to Menorca, afternoon visit to the Talati de Dalt
+Day 1: Fly from Gatwick to Menorca

-Fly from London Gatwick to Mahón (regional flights may be available - these are on request and subject to a supplement.)
-On arrival transfer to the Port Mahón Hotel.
-Afternoon visit (time permitting) to our first Talayotic site, the Talati de Dalt, set in beautiful natural surroundings.
+Fly from London Gatwick to Mahon (regional flights may be available - these are on request and subject to a supplement.)
+On arrival transfer to the village of Es Castell and check-in to the Hotel Agamenon for a three-night stay.
+The village of Es Castell is full of history and charm and provides a good base for our first few days of the tour.
 Welcome drink and talk from Elena “The Talayotic Culture'', followed by dinner with wine at the hotel.

-Day 3: Torre d’en Galmes, Comerma de Sa Garita Monument and Navetas of Rafal Rubí
+Day 2: Torre d’en Galmes, Comerma de Sa Garita Monument and Menorca Museum, Mahon

 The Talayotic village of Torre d’en Galmés is the best-preserved talayotic settlement on the Balearic Islands and the most widely studied on Menorca.
-It is particularly noted for its cercles or posttalayotic houses.
-The Comerma de Sa Garita Monument is the great enigma of prehistoric Menorcan architecture, unique in Balearic prehistory, but which historians can only guess at its function and chronology.
-Finally, to the Navetas of Rafal Rubí, built on a monumental scale, with huge blocks of stone.
-Talk from Elena “Menorca, an island with HISTORY” followed by dinner with wine at the hotel.
+It is particularly noted for its cercles or post talayotic houses.
+Next, we visit the Comerma de Sa Garita Monument, a great enigma of prehistoric Menorcan architecture, unique in Balearic prehistory, but which historians can only guess at its function and chronology.
+After free time for lunch (not included) in Mahon we visit the Menorca Museum which houses many unique objects that describe the whole of Menorca’s history under one roof.

 NB: Exact order of excursions may vary according to local conditions and tour manager's discretion.

-Please note the maximum group size on this tour is 25 passengers.
+Please note the maximum group size on this tour is 24 passengers.